 1. You’ll retire at 70.
 22% of workers say they’ll wait until 70 to retire, but only 9% of retirees actually retired at that age according to a survey by the Employee Benefit Research Institute.
 Think about your friends and family.
 At what age did they retire?
 This is probably a more accurate picture of what the reality will be for you.

 2. It’ll be all fun and games.
 I was recently talking with one of our staff who has a lot of experience in long-term care facilities.
 She said something very poignant, “Everybody plans and thinks about retirement, but you can’t just plan for retirement.
 You have to plan for your health.”
 There will come a time (generally after the age of 75) where the traveling will wind down and your health issues will increase.
 Will you be ready for that?
-You can find a great clearing house of information on this topic at the University of Minnesota Extension site, in addition to the information on our own website under Costs of Aging.
+You can find a great clearing house of information on this topic at the University of Minnesota Extension site, in addition to the information on our own website under Challenges of Aging.

 3. Medicare covers everything.
 Many people assume that once they are 65 Medicare will take care of all their health needs.
 Generally, Medicare will only cover 48% of costs, and Medicare DOES NOT cover long-term nursing care.
 That leaves a lot of expensive medical care and deductibles to be paid for out of your own pocket.
 Read more about Medicare and Medicaid here.